-Press the Enter key for the BIOS to auto detect all detailed parameters of the hard disk drivers (HDD).
+When you press the Enter> key for the BIOS to auto detect all detailed parameters of the hard disk drivers (HDD).
 If auto detection is successful, the correct values will be shown in the remaining items of this menu.

-- A new IDE HDD must be first formatted, otherwise it can not read/write.
+- A new IDE HDD must be first formatted, otherwise it can't be read or write.
 The basic step in using a HDD is to run FDISK, and then FORMAT the drive.
 Most current HDDs have already been subjected to low-level format at the factory, so you can probably skip this operation.
-Remember though, the primary IDE HDD must have its partition set to active within the FDISK procedure. - If you are using an old HDD that is already formatted, auto detection can not detect the correct parameters.
+Remember though, the primary IDE HDD must have its partition set to active within the FDISK procedure. - If you are using an old HDD that is already formatted, auto detection can't detect the correct parameters.
 You may need to do a low-level format or set the parameters manually, and then check if the HDD is working.